 - First aid kits that are readily available.

 - Strategically placed fire extinguishers, carbon monoxide detectors and their respective alarms.

 It is also strongly suggested that you take advantage of the free safety inspections offered by the US Coast Guard to ensure your boat is properly equipped and ready for the water.

 Are you considering storage options for your boat during the offseason?
-Visit our Car, RV & Boat Storage page to learn more about our wide variety of vehicle storage options available at four of our Northeast Ohio locations.
+Visit our Car, RV & Boat Storage page to learn more about our wide variety of vehicle storage options available at three of our Northeast Ohio locations.

 Image Source: Susanne Nilsson